 icacls "<file_path>" /grant <user_name>:<permission>

-This command grants the specified user the specified permission on the file.
+This command grants the specified user permission to access the file.

 VSSAdmin

 The VSSAdmin command-line tool allows you to manage the Volume Shadow Copy Service (VSS) on a Windows system.
-VSS is a built-in Windows service that allows you to create backup copies of files and system states.
+VSS is a built-in Windows service enabling you to create backup copies of files and system states.

 VSSAdmin can be used to create and manage VSS snapshots.
 To create a new snapshot, you can use the following command: